schatzlab/appliedgenomics2023/assignments/assignment1/README.md

 Download the human chomosome 22 from here: [https://schatz-lab.org/appliedgenomics2023/assignments/assignment1/chr22.fa.gz](https://schatz-lab.org/appliedgenomics2023/assignments/assignment1/chr22.fa.gz)

+#### Notes:

-Reminder: A kmer is a substring of length k.
+- A kmer is a substring of length k.
 For example, the string GATTACA, has these 3-mers: GAT, ATT, TTA, TAC, ACA

+- A string of length G has G - k + 1 kmers.
+For long strings, G - k + 1 is nearly the same as G e.g. for human using 19mers, 3,000,000,000 vs 2,999,999,986

+- While a string of length G has G-k+1 kmers, there may be many fewer *distinct* kmers.
+For example, in the string "GCATCATCATCATCATCATCAT..." the kmers are: GCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ATC, TCA, CAT, ...
+As such there are only 4 disinct kmers (GCA, CAT, ATC, TCA).
+Of these GCA occurs once and the others occur many times.

+#### Questions:

 - Question 3.1.
 How many As, Cs, Gs, Ts and Ns are found in the entire chromosome?
 If needed convert lowercase letters to uppercase, and any other character can be converted to N.

 - Question 3.2.
-In the language of your choice, tally the frequency of 19-mers in the chromosome, and output the kmer frequency spectrum upto 1000 e.g. how many kmers occur 1 time, how many occur 2 times, how many occur 3 times, etc. For this, convert lowercase letters to uppercase, and any character that is not ACG or T can be converted to A. We recommend you use a dictionary (or hash table) to tally the frequencies using this pseudocode.
+In the language of your choice, tally the frequency of 19-mers in the chromosome, and output the kmer frequency spectrum upto 1000 e.g. how many kmers occur 1 time, how many occur 2 times, how many occur 3 times, etc. For this, convert lowercase letters to uppercase, and any character that is not ACG or T can be converted to A (especially N characters).
+We recommend you use a dictionary (or hash table) to tally the frequencies using this pseudocode.
 In your writeup, show the kmer frequency spectrum for 1 to 20, e.g. how many kmers occur 1 time, how many occur 2, ..., how many occur 20 times.
 This can be done with the unix command `head`:

 ```
 ## initialize kmer length